Greece battles wildfires for fifth day in 'nightmarish summer' | Science-Environment

 The blaze left behind burnt and blackened houses and cars among scorched pine trees.
 A cloud of smoke hovered over the capital. "(It's) really bad," said Thanasis Kaloudis, a resident of Thrakomakedones.
 "All of Greece has burned."

-ESCAPE BY FERRY In Greece, more than 800 firefighters, including reinforcements from Cyprus, France and Israel, have been deployed to fight the blaze north of Athens, assisted by the army and water-bombing aircraft.
+Greece has received reinforcements from Cyprus, France and Israel to fight the blaze near Athens, assisted by the army and water-bombing aircraft.
+Germany is sending 216 firefighters and 44 vehicles expected to arrive in three to four days, the Federal Office of Civil Protection and Disaster Assistance tweeted on Saturday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)